Influencer Justine King tells us what is in her hospital bag.

 - A large plastic envelope to take any forms or notes home in

-I’m now feeling confident that I’ve everything ready to go in my hospital bag, I just have to wait for our little one to arrive.
+I am now feeling confident that I have everything ready to go in my hospital bag, I just have to wait for our little one to arrive.